hoodiecrow/ConsTcl/README.md

 ### Strings

-Procedures for dealing with strings of characters.
 Strings are sequences of characters.
-Strings are the most common form of real-world data in computing nowadays, having outpaced numbers some time ago.
+They are the most common form of real-world data in computing nowadays, having outpaced numbers some time ago.
 Lisp has strings, both constant and mutable, but some of the uses for strings in other languages are instead taken up by symbols.

 #### String class

 Strings have the internal representation of a vector of character objects, with the data elements of 1) the vector address of the first element, and 2) the length of the vector.
-External representation is enclosed within double quotes, with double quotes and backslashes within the string escaped with a backslash.
+The external representation of a string is enclosed within double quotes, with double quotes and backslashes within the string escaped with a backslash.

 As an extension, a `` \n `` pair in the external representation is stored as a newline character.
 It is restored to `` \n `` if the string is printed using `` write ``, but remains a newline character if the string is printed using `` display ``.